A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters

-While the Bayesian inference methods in this toolbox were reported earlier for application to quantum dots with just two or three intensity states, this toolbox and the provided benchmarks point at the applicability even to emitters that jump between many closely spaced intensity levels, which will, in our view, be of large practical use for many workers analyzing the complex photophysics of, e.g., inorganic perovskite quantum dots, Also, the toolbox can be used for theory development, following a workflow in which hypotheses are cast in synthetic photon counting data, which in turn can be subjected to the CPA analysis suite, to assess how hypothesized mechanisms express in observables, and in how far they are testable.
+While the Bayesian inference algorithms in this toolbox were reported earlier for application to quantum dots with just two or three intensity states, this toolbox and the provided benchmarks point at the applicability even to emitters that jump between many closely spaced intensity levels, which will, in our view, be of large practical use for many workers analyzing the complex photophysics of, e.g., perovskite quantum dots.
+Also, the toolbox can be used for theory development, following a workflow in which hypotheses are cast in synthetic photon counting data, which in turn can be subjected to the CPA analysis suite, to assess how hypothesized mechanisms express in observables, and in how far they are testable.
 The limit of this testability generally depends on an interplay of total photon budgets, residence time in each level, intensity contrast between levels, and segment durations.
 For a given photophysics scenario, the user can easily deploy the toolbox to directly assess data segmentation in terms of accuracy, precision and recall error rates, in dependence of the level of skepticism that the user wishes to apply in order to accept assertions regarding the segmentation of data in segments and intensity levels.
 These error rates, and hence the testability of a hypothesized photophysics scenario, are ultimately limited by the evidence in the counting statistics, and not the segmentation algorithm.